bitovi/academy/src/program-management-with-jira/6-validating.md

 Exercise
 --------

 In this exercise, you will be validating your initiative.
-Unfortunately, Itsy Bitsy isn't real.
-So you won't be able to survey real customers or look at existing data.
+Unfortunately, Itsy Bitsy isn’t real.
+So you won’t be able to survey real customers or look at existing data.
 But, you are able to make up data that you would be able to find.
-And, you're able to search the web for competitors and public data.
+And, you’re able to search the web for competitors and public data.

 ### Step 1: Identify validation opportunities